 Fall is the time for soups, stews and crock pot recipes and often these are made with beans.
 It stands to reason that dried beans (as well as popcorn) would be a prominent feature of fall decorating projects.

-One of the easiest way to use either of these (both both) is to place a pillar candle in a clear vase and add dried beans and popcorn up along the side of it.
+One of the easiest way to use either of these (or both of them!) is to place a pillar candle in a clear vase and add dried beans and popcorn up along the side of it.

 This makes a great centerpiece focal point and has a very rustic look.
 See how to make this Hurricane lamp fall project here.

-The birds love these lotus pods and poppy seeds in the winter and they also make great additions to fall floral arrangements and centerpieces.
-Since the stems are quite stiff, they work well in floral foam and hold up will in your floral design projects.
+The birds love these seeds in the winter and they also make great additions to fall floral arrangements and centerpieces.
+Since the stems are quite stiff, they work well in floral foam and hold up well in your fall floral design projects.

 The soft white look of naturally dried cotton stems have a ghostly effect that is perfect for Halloween, and the colors take them into fall and Thanksgiving as well.

-Use the stems in dried flower arrangements, or place them in pretty glass vases for a natural rustic look.
+Use the stems in dried flower arrangements, or place them in pretty galvanized containers for a natural rustic look that is popular in farmhouse fall decor.

-What would fall be without a pumpkin or two?
+What would fall be without a pumpkin decor project or two?
 Heirloom pumpkins come in many colors which makes them easy to adapt to your decorating theme and they are also readily available.

 Your local Farmer’s Market will have a good supply of them and I am now finding them at local grocery stores.
 Pick up a few different colors and shapes and add them to vignettes or carve them for your front porch.

-Whichever way you end up displaying them, they will say Fall like nothing else!
+Whichever way you end up displaying them, they will give a farm country look to your fall decor like nothing else will!

 We have a huge pine tree in our yard that drops dozens of pine cones every month.
-Instead of picking them up as yard waste, put these natural elements to a decorating use!
+Instead of picking them up as yard waste, start decorating with natural elements like these.

 Pine cones are often use as part of Christmas Wreaths, but they also look fabulous as a part of fall decorating.
 Add some dried fall leaves and a few orange pumpkins and you have a wonderful way to greet guests for autumn.